denis-zakharov/java-modularity-examples/DOC.md

 A module M1 can define `requires static dependency.module.name`.
 It means dependency.module.name is strictly required only for compilation.
 We can run M1 without dependency.module.name on the module path if there is a defensive fallback code.
 Static dependencies should be explicitly added to module resolution.

 When M1 exports a type from optional dependency it should be defined as `requires transitive static dependency.module.name`.
 A better solution is implementing optional dependencies using services.

+# Resource Usage

+## Reading From the Same Module
+Existing code does not have to be changed for loading resources.
+As long as the `Class` instance you’re calling `getResource{AsStream}(String pathRelativeToClassLocation)` (or `"/pathStartingFromModuleTopLevel"`) on belongs to the current module containing the resource, you get back a proper InputStream or URL.
+On the other hand, when the `Class` instance comes from another module, `null` will be returned because of resource encapsulation.

+The `Module` API exposes `getResourceAsStream` to load a resource from that module.
+Resources in a package can be referred to in an absolute way by replacing the dots in the package name with slashes and appending the filename.
+For example, *javamodularity.firstresourcemodule* becomes *javamodularity/firstresourcemodule*.
+After adding the filename, the argument to load a resource in a package becomes *javamodularity/firstresourcemodule/resource_in_package.txt*.
+A top-level resource can be referenced like *top_level_file.txt*.

+## Reading From Other Module
+The `ModuleLayer` API exposes `findModule` to find an optional of `Module` on the module path.

+Resource encapsulation applies only to resources inside packages in a module (if module does not export any package you can read only its top-level resources; exception is made for **.class* files and non-valid package name paths, e.g. META-INF).